siqirua/tp/docs/UserGuide.md

 ## FAQ
 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LumiNUS home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Modulight home folder.

 --------------------------------------------------------------------------------------------------------------------